Updated November 30, 2025

 Defining Cybersecurity Labeling

-Cybersecurity labeling is a method for manufacturers to clearly present their devices’ security capabilities.
+Cybersecurity labeling is a method that enables manufacturers to present the security capabilities of their devices clearly.
 These labels can include information about encryption standards, update frequencies, and overall cybersecurity frameworks implemented.

 The Impact of Cybersecurity Labeling on Device Security